yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/_index.md

 The quickest way to get started with YugabyteDB is to [sign up for Yugabyte Cloud](http://cloud.yugabyte.com) and create a free cluster.
 Although not suitable for production workloads, the free cluster includes enough resources to learn and develop applications with YugabyteDB.

+{{< note title="Note" >}}

 YugabyteDB is a distributed database optimized for deployment across a cluster of servers.
-The free cluster has a single node and limited resources, suitable for running tutorials, [Yugabyte University](https://university.yugabyte.com), and [building sample applications](../cloud-build-apps/).
+The free cluster has a single node and limited resources, suitable for running tutorials, [Yugabyte University](https://university.yugabyte.com), and [building sample applications](cloud-build-apps/).
 To evaluate Yugabyte Cloud for production use or conduct a proof-of-concept (POC), contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) for trial credits.

+{{< /note >}}

 ## Get started